 - Only one side or part of your body.
-This type of vitiligo is called segmental vitiligo, tends to occur at a younger age, it progress for a year or more, then stops.
+This type of vitiligo is called segmental vitiligo, tends to occur at a younger age, it progresses for a year or more, then stops.

-- One or only a few areas of your body.
-This type of vitiligo is called as localized (focal) vitiligo.
+- One of only a few areas of your body.
+This type of vitiligo is called localized (focal) vitiligo.

 It's difficult to predict when and where your disease will progress.
 Sometimes the patches stop developing without any treatment.
-In most cases, pigment loss developes and eventually involves most of your skin. in the rarer cases the skin gets its color back.
+In most cases, pigment loss develops and eventually involves most of your skin. in the rarer cases, the skin gets its color back.